SamAxe/collab_with_eric/ubuntu.md

     E.g. don't do `docker run -p 80:80 nginx`, do `docker run -p 127.0.0.1:80:80 nginx`
   * Beyond that, then there is quite a lift that involves understanding ip tables and how Docker iteracts with them.
 In short, docker will bypass simple firewalls, such as the `ufw` setup described earlier and may expose docker ports on the host.

+## LXC (Linux containers)

+This uses features in the kernel and directly manages namespaces, cgroups, and filesystems

+(I think that `podman` is a meta program around this and not something different, but need to update when I know more)

+## Kubernetes

+TODO